claresudbery/clare-wiki-ably/pages/think/life/fun-games/fun-games.md

     - Take it in turns to read out the three sentences on your paper and laugh at the results.
     - Pass the papers around so that everyone can see the hilarious drawings.

+### The scoring game

+One person goes out of the room
+Everyone left comes up with a score out of 10
+The original person comes back and picks a category - eg "films" Everyone takes it in turns to give examples from that category that would have that score (based on personal opinion) The original person tries to guess the score

+### A rizla game variation

+Each person gives one-word clues to the next person’s Rizla (on their left) You're trying to guess your own, but will also get points if the next person along guesses correctly.
+You get more points for guesing your own, but you still get some points if your clues led to your neighbour's correct guess

+### Got one

+Say “got one” then “3…2…1…” then say a random word simultaneously… then try to think of a word in the middle of the two words Again, say “got one” then “3…2…1…”.
+Keep going until you both say the same word.

 ## Coding Games